 In January 2002, Roland Hemond was the recipient of the Boston Baseball Writers Association’s most prestigious award, the Judge Emil E. Fuchs Award for “long and meritorious contributions to baseball.”

-In the early years of the 21st century, Roland still manifested the same passion for the game today.
+In the early years of the twenty-first century, Roland still manifested the same passion for the game today.
 While working with the White Sox as a special advisor to GM Ken Williams, he was able to devote time and energy to helping arrange care for baseball people in need, to honoring others who have served and to concern himself with promoting baseball to young people.
 He was also active, inspiring baseball research through SABR.
 In 2005, Hemond saw the White Sox win their first world championship since 1917, earning himself a commemorative ring.

 Hemond served as an executive advisor for the White Sox through 2007 and then returned to Phoenix where he became special assistant to the president of the Diamondbacks.
 In February 2011, the National Baseball Hall of Fame named him the second recipient of the Buck O’Neil Lifetime Achievement Award — second only to O’Neil himself, who was awarded it posthumously in 2008.
 On being told of the award, Hemond was almost tongue-tied, calling it, “the epitome of the highest of pinnacles that I feel I would ever enjoy.”
 He had no idea the award was coming.
 “I couldn’t handle it.
 I couldn’t talk,” he admitted.
 [Associated Press dispatch, February 23, 2011]